 Playing as a team

 By far the best way to experience CTFs is to play as part of a team.
 Teams usually consists of of 3-4 people.
 Challenges cover a wide range of topics and the more diverse mix of skillsets and backgrounds you have on a team, the better.
 Many eyes looking at a puzzle or problem always makes it easier to solve and you can learn so much from everyone on your team.
-To encourage this, when you register for any of our CTF events you’ll have the opportunity to join up with friends or colleagues to form teams, or we will help you form teams with other participants on the day.

 What Past Participants Have Said

 “Took part in today’s CTF and had a great time with an ad-hoc team.
 The advanced challenges were surprising – new and clever.
 We got the silver, hats off to the team that went home with gold.
 Absolutely recommended!”